Storage Classes in C

 - •auto: Default for locals, rarely used explicitly

-- •static: Value persists (local) or file-private (global)
+- •static: Persists (local) or file-private (global)

-- •register: Hint for CPU register, mostly obsolete
+- •register: Hint for CPU register (obsolete)

 - •extern: Share variables between files